 Being a caregiver is hard work.
 Hesitation exists about openly sharing one’s true feelings about being a caregiver.
 Frustration, guilt, and judgment are very common in caregiving situations.
 For 24/7 caregivers, feelings of isolation and loneliness prevail.
 Family members and friends disappear.
 The caregiver is left alone with the work and responsibility of caring for a loved one.

 The Caring Generation® radio programs support honest conversations between adult children caring for aging parents and spousal caregivers.
 There are no silly questions, no guilt, no judgment – only solutions.

 If you’re not prepared, you already know that caregiving can be a struggle.
 The good news is that caregiving can be easier.

 Caregiving Is The Unexpected – Don’t Be Surprised Be Prepared

 Someday we will all face the inevitable dilemma of being a caregiver.
 The options that we have to keep aging parents, spouses, and loved ones at home or place them in a care home can feel overwhelming and daunting.
 The experience leads to caregivers feeling stressed and reacting to unexpected tragedies.
 Pamela’s caregiving library, online courses, and support offer solutions for caregivers.

 Caregiving: An Unexpected Role

-This changing landscape has changed not only the way we communicate, but the way we must plan today for our own care as we age.
+This changing landscape has changed not only the way we communicate but the way we must plan today for our own care as we age.
 Nations worldwide are facing issues of aging populations and the reality of care for the aging.
-Through membership in The Caring Generation, we can learn lessons from a global perspective and from the interpersonal perspective of bringing young and old generations and family and professional caregivers together.
+Through membership in The Caring Generation and Pamela’s online courses and programs, we can transform caregiving.